jcatankard/five_words/README.md

 Finally, before saving results, we look up the anagrams that we removed at the beginning to end up with a complete set of solutions

+### Go
+As an exercise I decided to build a solution using Go.
+The approach is very similar with the following differences:
+ - no Numpy library so all array operations are made from scratch
+ - instead of creating two iterations - one starting with 'q' words and the other 'x' words, we iterate through the alphabet and remove one letter at a time, and all words that contain that letter.
+Each solution must then fully utilise the remaining 25 letters.
+This was slightly neater to code but marginally less efficient for the given problem.
+ - this solution takes advantage of Go's concurrency which provides a marginal speed-up

+ This version takes approx: 0.3 seconds to find all solutions.